estuary/flow/site/docs/concepts/import.md

 See [package.json documentation](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#dependencies).

-During the catalog build process, Flow gathers NPM dependencies across all catalog sources and patches them into the catalog's managed `package.json`.
+During the catalog build process, Flow gathers NPM dependencies across all catalog source files and patches them into the catalog's managed `package.json`.
-Flow organizes its generated TypeScript project structure for a seamless editing experience out of the box with VSCode and other common editors.
+Flow organizes its generated TypeScript project structure for a seamless editing experience out of the box with VS Code and other common editors.

-## Import Paths
+## Import paths

 import Mermaid from '@theme/Mermaid';